 - Utilize length and orthogonality in each of the above contexts;

 - Apply orthogonal projection to optimization (least-squares) problems;

 - Explore other topics (as time permits).

 The material we take up in this course has applications in physics, chemistry, biology, environmental science, astronomy, economics, statistics, and just about everything else.
 We want you to leave the course not only with computational ability, but with the ability to use these notions in their natural scientific contexts, and with an appreciation of their mathematical beauty and power.

-- MATH-UA 121 Calculus I with grade of C or higher OR
+- Completion of Algebra and Calculus (MATH-UA 009) with a grade of C or higher

 Linear Algebra is not coordinated in the same sense as other multi-section courses with a common final exam (e.g., calculus).
 As such, the instructor has final discretion in topics chosen and course policies.
 Below are syllabi from recent implementations.